ariera/ariera.github.com/_posts/2011-08-30-get-request-with-params-in-titanium-to-a-rails-backend.md

     postsReq.send(params);
 {% endhighlight %}

-Now it took me some time to realize why but **that code doesn't work as you would expect** it to work.
+It took me some time to understand why, but **that code doesn't work as you would expect** it to work.
 Although we clearly specified that we wanted to do a `GET` request it will do it as a `POST`.
 The reason why this happens is that **when you pass any parameter to the _send_ method it automatically converts the request into `POST`**.

 My solution was to manually construct the url with parameters using `encondeURI`: